hopdb/hopdb.github.io/src/commands/append.md

 ## Errors

-If a key type is not specified, then a `DispatchError::KeyUnspecified` is returned.
+If a key is not specified then a `DispatchError::KeyUnspecified` is returned.

-If no value is provided, then a `DispatchError::ArgumentRetrieval` is returned.
+If no value is provided then a `DispatchError::ArgumentRetrieval` is returned.

-If the command does not support the specified key type, than a DispatchError::KeyTypeInvalid` is returned.
+If the command does not support the specified key type then a `DispatchError::KeyTypeInvalid` is returned.

-If a provided value is of the wrong type, then a `DispatchError::KeyTypeDifferent` is returned.
+If a provided value is of the wrong type then a `DispatchError::KeyTypeDifferent` is returned.

 ## Examples